cockroachdb/cockroach-cloud-sdk-go/docs/RoleManagementApi.md

 > GetAllRolesForUserResponse AddUserToRole(ctx, userId, resourceType, resourceId, roleName).Execute()

-Add the user to the given role
+Add a role to a user or service account

+Add a single role to a user or service account by providing its user_id or service_account_id.

 Roles that will be added as a result of this call must follow the CC rules for role assignment: https://www.cockroachlabs.com/docs/cockroachcloud/authorization#which-roles-grant-the-ability-to-add-remove-and-manage-members-in-in-a-cockroachdb-cloud-organization